jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

             > To build an interactive block message, you can use [Block Kit Builder](https://app.slack.com/block-kit-builder/).

-          - Once the block is set, click `OK`.
+          - Once the block is set, click **OK**.

             [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-39.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-39.png){:class="body-image-post"}{: data-lightbox="gallery"}

-          - Let's continue; this time, with the action to send a message to an email recipient, click on the second `+` sign to add another module, then select the **Email**: `Send an Email` module:
+          - Let's continue with the action to send a message to an email recipient, click on the second **+** sign to add another module, then select the **Email**: **Send an Email** module:

             [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-40.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-40.png){:class="body-image-post"}{: data-lightbox="gallery"}

-          - Once you select the `Send an Email` action, you will need to configure it with the necessary details:
+          - Once you select the **Send an Email** action, you will need to configure it with the necessary details:

             - Create a connection to your email account if not already done.
 You can connect your email account to Make using different methods such as using a Gmail account, an IMAP, or a Microsoft SMTP/IMAP OAuth connection.
 Refer to the Make online help for more information.

-            - In the `To` field, add a recipient email address and enter the subject you want to have.
+            - In the **To** field, add a recipient email address and enter the subject you want to have.

             - Enter the message you want to send.
 As an example, you can use the following HTML in the content field: